 - US Embassy for your destination country and your flight route – US Citizens should check these periodically as their trip approaches for entry requirements, insurance requirements, and specific COVID-related requirements.

 - Sherpa and Airheart – These tools can help you navigate travel requirements by destination, but always verify them!

 - Airline checklists – Go through the travel checklist most airlines provide to make sure you have met all your travel requirements and download their app to get updates and important messages.
 Verify this when you check in for your flight.

-Gina, Elizabeth, Adam, and Lauren
+Gina, Elizabeth, Adam, Lauren, and Patti